workingDog/Gpsd4Scala/readme.md

 Gpsd4Scala is still in development, is not yet ready for use.
 No testing has been done, as I do not have a GPS device.

+Only JSON format data is supported (default set in watch).